syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Legend.md

 chart.Legend.ToggleSeriesVisibility = true;
 {% endhighlight %}

+## Legend item visibility

+You can control the visibility of particular series legend item by using the `VisibleOnLegend` property of series.
+Default value of `VisibleOnLegend` is True.

+{% highlight c# %}

+SFColumnSeries series 	= new SFColumnSeries ();

+series.VisibleOnLegend 	= true;
+{% endhighlight %}

 ## Positioning the Legend

 You can position the legend anywhere inside the chart.
 Following properties are used to customize the legend positions.